Egypt, Pennsylvania

 Egypt (Pennsylvania German: Iegypden) is an unincorporated community and census-designated place (CDP) in Whitehall Township in Lehigh County, Pennsylvania, United States.
 The population of Egypt was 2,588 as of the 2020 census.

-It located about 7 mi north of Allentown and is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+Egypt is located about 7 mi north of Allentown and is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Geography

 Egypt is located in northeastern Lehigh County in the northwestern corner of Whitehall Township.
 It is bordered to the east by Cementon and to the north and west by North Whitehall Township.
-Pennsylvania Route 329 is Egypt's Main Street and runs 1.5 mi east into Cementon and 5 mi west to Neffs.
-PA-329 intersects PA-145 on the eastern edge of Egypt, at the area known as Eagle Point.
-PA-145 leads north 8 mi to Walnutport and south 6.5 mi to Center City Allentown.
+PA Route 329 is Egypt's Main Street and runs 1.5 mi east into Cementon and 5 mi west to Neffs.
+PA Route 329 intersects PA Route 145 on the eastern edge of Egypt, at the area known as Eagle Point.
+PA Route 145 leads north 8 mi to Walnutport and south 6.5 mi to Center City Allentown.

 According to the U.S. Census Bureau, Egypt has a total area of 3.8 sqkm, of which 9595 sqm, or 0.26%, are water.
 Coplay Creek, a tributary of the Lehigh River, flows eastward through the southern part of the community.
-Via the Lehigh, the community is part of the Delaware River watershed.
+Through the Lehigh River, the community is part of the Delaware River watershed.